Some-Guyy/fineprint-finder/README.md

 1. Click "Filters" button
 1. Edit preferred filters, results will appear below the filter options
 1. Click the "Export CSV" if needed

+### (Admin) Create user
+1. Click the "Admin Panel" tab
+1. Click on "Create User"
+1. Input details of new user
+1. Click "Create User"

 ### (Admin) Edit details of user
 1. Click the "Admin Panel" tab